zaqifathis/BIMserver-doc/JavaScriptClient.md

 		if (BimServerApi != null) {
 			var bimServerApi = new BimServerApi(address, notifier);
 			bimServerApi.init(function(){
-				// This function gets called in success
+				// This function gets called on success, you can use bimServerApi now });
-			});
 		} else {
 			// error